PART ONE: THE CHILD

 "Okay."
 She nodded, some of her fear returning.
 Then, unexpectedly, she smiled.
 It was a shy smile that lit up her dirty face.
 "Thanks, Petro."

 He was about to tell her it was no problem, that he'd always look out for her, but he never got the chance.
-A hand grabbed his shoulder from behind, spinning him around like he weighed nothing, and he came face to face with one of the knights.
+A hand grabbed his shoulder from behind, spinning him around, and he came face to face with one of the knights.

 The man was huge—as tall as Petro's father but twice as broad.
 He had a scruffy black beard and beady eyes that peered out from beneath his plumed helmet.
-There was no sympathy in those eyes, no kindness, no curiosity.
-Just calculation.
-Cold, hard calculation, like he was evaluating a tool.
+There was no sympathy in those eyes, no kindness.
+Just cold, hard calculation, like he was evaluating a tool.

 "You.
 Boy.
 Are you the captain's son?"